leahgibson/leahgibson/README.md

 # Hi, I'm Leah.

-I'm a **data scientist, mathematician, and researcher** working at the intersection of environmental science, data, and software.
+I'm a **data scientist, mathematician, software developer, and researcher** working at the intersection of environmental science, data, and software.
 My work focuses on using mathematical and statistical methods to make sense of complex environmental systems.

 I am currently at **Air Quality Data Scientist** at the Colorado Department of Public Health and Environment [(CDPHE GitHub)](https://github.com/leahgibsonCDPHE).
-About 80% of my programming is done on that account for work, and all the repositories are private.
-However, I want to highlight some of my own open source projects and contributions.

 ## Open Source Projects